MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 ##  <a name="CueDesign"></a> Cue Design Overview

+A Cue can do two things.
+It can provide a visual representation of aggregated business data, such as the number of open sales invoices or the total sales for the month.
+It can also promote an action or operation to the user.
 Cues are interactive, meaning that you can select the Cue to drill down to data or open another page, run code, and more.
 To accommodate this, there are two types of Cues, field-based Cues and Action Cues, which are illustrated in the following diagram:

 ![Cues on the Role Center](media/Cue-overview-online.png "Cues on the Role Center")